REGATTE/REGATTE/README.md

 **Talking about Personal Stuffs:**

-- 🌱 I’m currently working at [UAVTECH Pvt Ltd](https://uavtech.ai);
-- 👨🏽‍💻 I’m currently working on Autonomous Tech company building drones for various services..
+- 👨🏽‍💻 I’m currently working on Autonomous Tech, worked at [UAV TECH](uavtech.ai) for autonomous drones and now work on becoming a Sensor Fusion Engineer.
 - 🤔 My interests are with ML, Image Processing, Robotics with ROS;
 - 💼 I’m pursuing a Bachelor's degree in Computer Science;
 - I'm a **MAC CERTIFIED PROFESSIONAL**